juju/docs/src/en/charms-constraints.md

 # Using constraints

-A *constraint* declares a minimum value for a hardware specification of a machine that is spawned by Juju.
+A *constraint* is a user-defined minimum hardware specification for a machine that is spawned by Juju.
+There is a total of nine constraints and they are listed on the [Reference: Juju constraints][reference-constraints] page.

-The list of constraints is found in
-[Reference: Juju constraints][reference-constraints].

-!!!
-Note:
+Here is a summary of the characteristics of constraints:

-    Some constraints are only supported by certain clouds.
+ - Some constraints are only supported by certain clouds.

 ## How constraints work